bwRavencl/ControllerBuddy/README.md

 The whole programming of the physical controller can be performed via the graphical user interface of ControllerBuddy.
 The resulting profile can be exported to a simple JSON-based file format.

+ControllerBuddy offers an overlay, that displays the currently active input mode and the position of the vJoy axes.
+The axes displayed by the overlay can be customized on a per-profile basis.
+The overlay was designed to be used with applications, that are running in (borderless fullscreen) windowed mode.

 For maximum platform-independence ControllerBuddy was implemented as a Java application, supporting all three major operating systems Windows, Mac OS X and Linux when running as a server.
 When running as a client currently only Windows is supported.

 #####Architecture: